bxparks/bigquery-schema-generator/DEVELOPER.md

 those are deprecated.
 The tool that seems to work for me is [Twine](https://github.com/pypa/twine).

-[PyPI](https://pypi.python.org/pypi) does not support Markdown, so we use `pypandoc` and `pandoc` to convert Markdown to RST.
+[PyPI](https://pypi.python.org/pypi) now supports Markdown so we no longer need to download `pypandoc` (Python package) and `pandoc` (apt package) to convert Markdown to RST.
-`pypandoc` is a thin Python wrapper around `pandoc`.

 Install the following packages:
 ```
-$ sudo apt install pandoc
-$ sudo -H pip3 install setuptools wheel twine pypandoc
+$ sudo -H pip3 install setuptools wheel twine
 ```

 ### Steps

 1. Edit `setup.py` and increment the `version`.
 1. Push all changes to `develop` branch.
-1. Merge `develop` into `master` branch, and checkout the `master` branch.
+1. Create a GitHub pull request (PR) from `develop` into `master` branch.
+1. Merge the PR into `master`.
+1. Create a new Release in GitHub with the new tag label.
 1. Create the dist using `python3 setup.py sdist`.
-1. Upload to PyPI using `twine upload dist/*`.
+1. Upload to PyPI using `twine upload dist/bigquery-schema-generator-{version}.tar.gz`.
-   (Need to enter my PyPI login creddentials).
+    * Enter my PyPI login creddentials.
     * If `dist/` becomes too cluttered, we can remove the entire `dist/` directory and run `python3 setup.py sdist` again.
-1. Tag the `master` branch with the release on GitHub.